 1. Invest in an Air Scrubber

 Air scrubbers are exactly what they sound like.
-They literally scrub the air by removing particles, chemicals, and dirt with advanced UV light technology so that your home can feature clean and breathable air.
-They employ multiple filters that trap airborne particles and can also remove microbial populations from your hard surfaces, something traditional air cleaners don’t do.
-There are a variety of different kinds of air scrubbers, such as scrubbers that are portable, and others that can be attached directly to your HVAC system.
+They literally scrub the air by removing particles, chemicals, and dirt with UV light technology and an advanced oxidation process so that your home can feature clean and breathable air.
+Employing ActivePure Technology, Air Scrubbers have been proven to destroy microbial populations from your hard surfaces, and reduce roughly 90% of airborne contaminants, something traditional air cleaners don’t do.
+There are a variety of different kinds of air scrubbers, but most are attached directly to your HVAC system.

 2. Use Electronic Air Cleaners

 Electronic air cleaners are also known as air purifiers and are one of the most common ways that people improve their air quality at home.
 Electric air cleaners use fans and filters to clear out large air particles and trap the small particles.
 There are thousands of electronic air cleaners on the market, all designed for different types of homes and different spaces in a home.
 Many use HEPA or activated charcoal filters to remove odors, or implement UV light to kill germs.

 Electronic air cleaners are easy to use, affordable, and will instantly improve your home’s overall air quality.
 However, some homeowners may be skeptical about these air cleaners as they typically use a lot of energy.
 If this is a concern of yours, consider investing in an air cleaner that can be powered by solar energy.
 A business owner that sells solar panels in Cherry Hill pointed out that solar panels can absolutely power electronic air cleaners, and are a renewable energy source that is worth any homeowner’s while.